DheerajSingh02/Machine-Learning-Concepts/README.md

 # Machine-Learning-Concepts
-This repository will contain important machine learning concepts, commonly used algorithms and their implementation in Python' Scikit Learn library.
+This repository contains important machine learning concepts, commonly used algorithms and their implementation in Python' Scikit Learn library.